iotaledger/stronghold.rs/engine/new_runtime/README.md

 ## `LockedMemory`
 Locked memory is used to store sensitive data for long period of time.
-On top of having the same protections as `ProtectedMemory`, `LockedMemory` values are never not stored in clear.
+On top of having the same protections as `ProtectedMemory`, `LockedMemory` values are never stored in clear.
 This means that even when scanning memory, an attacker can't read directly the sensitive data from a dump.
 We currently have multiple kind of locks on `LockedMemory`:
 - Encryption
 - NonContiguous data structure